 - Let flax eggs set.
 Make sure your flax eggs have time to set, at least 10 minutes, before using.

 - Give your brownies wings.
 It helps to line your pan with parchment paper.
 Leave an overhang on the sides to create handles.
-This way, when your brownies are done, you simply lift by the overhang to pull out the brownies.
-I use these pre-cut sheets and cut one in half and placed crossed on each other, it fits perfectly in an 8 x 8.
+This way, when your brownies are done, you simply lift them by the overhang to pull out the brownies.
+I used these pre-cut sheets, cutting one in half and placing the halves crossed on each other.
+It fits perfectly in an 8 x 8.

-- Ensure oven in hot.
+- Ensure the oven is hot.
 Wait for the oven to be completely preheated before adding the brownies, placing them in the center of the oven for even baking.
-Baking time will vary from oven to oven, so use your best judgement.
+Baking time will vary from oven to oven, so use your best judgment.

 How To Store

-- Counter: Store leftover brownies in an airtight container at room temperature on the counter for 3 – 4 days.
+- Counter: Store leftover brownies in an airtight container at room temperature for 3 – 4 days.

 - Refrigerator: They will stay fresh longer if stored in the refrigerator for up to a week.

-- Freezer: These vegan brownies freeze beautifully for up to 2 – 3 months.
-The best to freeze brownies is to let them cool completely, cut them into squares and individually wrap them in saran wrap.
-Let them thaw in the refrigerator or on the counter for a few hours before serving.
+- Freezer: These vegan brownies freeze beautifully for 2 – 3 months.
+The best way to freeze brownies is to let them cool completely, cut them into squares, and individually wrap them in Saran Wrap.
+Before serving, let them thaw in the refrigerator or counter for a few hours.